We're ready for a fresh start in 2021

 Failure to comply with these guidelines may result in corrective action.
 Any employees with concerns about compliance should consult the Office of Human Resources or report such concerns to the UD Compliance Hotline.

-The Campus Reopening and Fall Planning Task Force is overseen by the Task Force Steering Committee, chaired by President Assanis.
+The UD Campus Reopening Task Forcee is overseen by the Task Force Steering Committee, chaired by President Assanis.
 Members of the committee include the leaders of colleges, as well as other University administrators, faculty members and undergraduate and graduate students.

 Chair: Dennis Assanis, President